NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-in-visual-studio.md

 1. Accept any license prompts.

-1. (Visual Studio 2017) If prompted to select a package management format, select **PackageReference in project file**:
+1. (Visual Studio 2017 only) If prompted to select a package management format, select **PackageReference in project file**:

     ![Selecting a package management format](media/QS_Use-03b-SelectFormat.png)